 As for the US/Hungary tax treaty, the parties actually concluded two treaties: the one of 1979, which is still in force, and the one of 2010, which has not yet been ratified by the United States Senate and thus has not entered into force.
 The termination would affect the 1979 convention, it would cease to be applicable from January 2024 at the earliest.
-Or more precisely: from the first day of January following the 6th month following the notice of termination that has been given through diplomatic channels – which could therefore only be 1 January 2024 at the earliest.
-In respect of withholding taxes, this means that the provisions of the tax convention can no longer be applied to amounts (interest, dividends, royalties) paid or credited on or after the first day of January next following the expiration of the 6-months’ period and in respect of other taxes, to taxable periods beginning on or after the first day of January next following the expiration of the 6-months’ period.
+Or more precisely: from the first day of January following the 6th month after the notice of termination given through diplomatic channels – which could therefore only be 1 January 2024 at the earliest.
+In respect of withholding taxes, this means that the provisions of the tax convention can no longer be applied to amounts (interest, dividends, royalties) paid or credited on or after the first day of January next following the expiration of the 6-months’ period; in respect of other taxes, it will no longer apply to taxable periods beginning on or after the first day of January next following the expiration of the 6-months’ period.

 Fortunately, both Hungarian and U.S. domestic tax rules contain such so-called relief mechanisms.
-Without going into details, it can be said in broad terms that according to the rules of the Hungarian Act on Corporate Income Tax, 90% of the tax paid abroad, but maximum the tax calculated with the average tax rate applicable to the given company can be deducted from the corporate income tax payable, while the personal income tax payable regarding the consolidated tax base of individuals (i.e. regarding the majority of income types) in Hungary can be reduced by 90% of the tax paid abroad, but by no more than a 15% tax calculated on foreign income.
-In the case of separately taxable income types (for example, capital income), the tax paid abroad can also be credited, but a tax corresponding to 5% of the tax base must still be paid to the Hungarian budget.
+Without going into detail, it can be said in broad terms that according to the rules of the Hungarian Act on Corporate Income Tax, 90% of the tax paid abroad, up to a maximum of the tax calculated with the average tax rate applicable to the given company, can be deducted from the corporate income tax payable; the personal income tax payable regarding the consolidated tax base of individuals (i.e. regarding the majority of income types) in Hungary can be reduced by 90% of the tax paid abroad, but by no more than a 15% tax calculated on foreign income.
+In the case of separately taxable income types (for example, capital income), the tax paid abroad can also be credited, but a tax corresponding to 5% of the tax base must still be paid to the Hungarian tax authority.

-The federal taxation rules of the United States also eliminate double taxation for U.S. taxpayers by applying Foreign Tax Credit (FTC) and tax deduction rules.
+The federal taxation rules of the United States also eliminate double taxation for US taxpayers by applying the Foreign Tax Credit (FTC) and tax deduction rules.

 The lack of an agreement can also be unpleasant in possible interpretation disputes.
 In the absence of a uniform definition and a mutual agreement mechanism, persons with both American and Hungarian income may encounter difficulties when determining their tax obligations.